awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_DefenderOffice365_policies.md

 11. Select **Send** in the menu bar that appears above the message (or the **Send** button at the bottom of the page).

-12. You now want to open the MOD Administrator&#39;s Inbox in Outlook and validate whether the ATP policy you created in the prior task worked on the email that you just sent from Holly.
+12. You now want to open the MOD Administrator's Inbox in Outlook and validate whether the Defender for Office 365 policy you created in the prior task worked on the email that you just sent from Holly.
 To do this, you must switch the Client 2 VM (LON-CL2).

 13. Log into the VM as the **Admin** account by entering **Ps55w.rd** in the **Password** field if necessary.